 BIIAB Qualifications Limited is committed to giving the highest possible levels of customer service.
-BIIAB Qualifications Limited's Service Level Agreement is available via www.biiab.org.
+Our Service Level Agreement is available via www.biiab.co.uk

 Our Customer Service team can be contacted between the hours of 0900 and 1700 Monday to Friday by using the contact details below, or outside those hours, by leaving a message on our voicemail service.